Virginians head to the polls after weeks of early voting, with congressional seats hanging in the balance

 Virginia’s presidential preference has seemed predictable this year, with polls showing former vice president Joe Biden, the Democratic presidential nominee, holding a significant lead over President Trump.

-Democratic incumbent Sen. Mark R. Warner (D) also has held a significant lead over Republican challenger Daniel Gade in both polling and fundraising.
+Democratic incumbent Sen. Mark R. Warner also has held a significant lead over Republican challenger Daniel Gade in both polling and fundraising.
 Warner has raised almost $13.3 million compared with about $4 million for Gade, an Army veteran who lost a leg in combat in Iraq.

 At the Kempsville library polling place in Virginia Beach, Carol Harrison, 59, voted early for the Democratic ticket and stayed to hand out party literature to other voters.